Nicotine Pouch Brands: The Complete Guide to Every Brand Worth Knowing in 2026

 Rogue positions itself as a straightforward, no-frills option among nicotine pouch brands.
 The brand offers both pouches and nicotine lozenges, giving consumers two delivery options.

-Strengths: 3mg and 6mg per pouch.
+Strengths: 3 mg and 6 mg per pouch.

 Flavors: Includes Wintergreen, Peppermint, Honey Lemon, Mango, Berry, and Spearmint.

-Price: Typically $3 to $5 per can.
+Price: Typically $3 to $5 per can with 20 pouches.

 What's Missing from Every Nicotine Pouch Brand